how to run credit check on tenant

 Whether you decide to rent to the tenant in question or not, you are legally required to give them the opportunity to see the same report that you see.
 To ensure that they have this chance, landlords should give tenants a copy of the contact information for the organization that will be running the report.

-Rejecting A Tenant For Credit Score Reasons
+Rejecting a Tenant for Credit Score Reasons

 This requirement to give the reporting agencies information to an applicant is especially important if you decide to reject them because of something that you saw on their credit report.